 Chuck and Anita Saunders, originally from California, have been leading the JOY Place with a local couple, Matt and Jenny Long, giving pastoral care for those who come and helping to build a community where people are welcomed and encouraged.

-Now they feel it is time to return to be near their children and grand-children.
+Now they have returned to California, feeling it was time to return to be near their children and grand-children.
 But JOY Place continues, on the first Sunday of the month at 3pm, with a break in August.